Preocts/softboiled/README.md

 ### Goal Three:

+We need a way to register `SoftBoiled` dataclasses.
+The current use of `globals()` to identify a dataclass target does not span across modules in the desired fashion.

+### Goal Three:

 Pull `sbload()` out of the dataclass child and into `SoftBoiled`.
 This will leave the dataclass definition simple and clean.

 ### Stretch Goal: